Alexadlu/MANet/README.md

 ## MANet result
-MANet result in paper have upload in here, the report reslut is PR_0.777 SR_0.539 on RGBT234, PR_0.894 SR_0.724 on GTOT.
+Here, we only upload the result file of paper (PR_0.777 SR_0.539 on RGBT234, PR_0.894 SR_0.724 on GTOT.)

-Multi-Adapter RGBT Tracking  implementation on Pytorch

-this code is update version based on submitted for VOT RGBT race code simplified version.
+This code is update version based on submitted for VOT2019-RGBT challenge code simplified version.

-So there are some differences from MANET's paper.
+So there are some differences from MANet's paper.

 ## Prerequisites